sabinagva/movie-sagas/README.md

 Your project description goes here.
 What problem did you solve?
 How did you solve it?

+Functionality of the project is being able to click on the movie from movie list and go into a description of the clicked movie

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).